DyingShades/justinluong.com/index.md

 ___

 # Restoration Science Meets Working Landscapes
 Dr. Justin Luong’s program spans current research at UC Berkeley and for the past few years hands-on work with the Rangeland Resource Science community at Cal Poly Humboldt.
-The main focus is building climate-ready, invasion-resistant restoration for California’s grasslands and shrublands through experiments, manager driven collaborations, and open, reproducible tools.
-This site ties those threads together: ideas tested in the field, evidence published in journals, code and datasets you can reuse, and opportunities for students and partners to get involved.
+The main focus is building climate-ready, invasion-resistant restoration for California’s grasslands and shrublands through experiments, land manager driven collaborations, and open, reproducible tools.
+We work using interdisciplinary methods tying together methods in field plant community ecology, ecophysiology (including greenhouse methods) and integrating social science approaches to provide insight into management decisions, their effects on ecological outcomes and to bridge the science-practice gap.
+Our lab believes in the importance of supporting underserved communities in engaging in STEM, land management and within community engagement.

 Use the buttons below to explore each part of the program research themes, the Humboldt lab, teaching, publications, outreach, datasets, and ways to collaborate.

 <nav class="btn-grid" aria-label="Site sections">